6vedant/TaskManagementSDK/README.md

 ## Installation

-To integrate TaskManagementSDKConsumer into your project, you can use Swift Package Manager.
+To integrate TaskManagement SDK into your project, you can use Swift Package Manager.

 Add the following dependency to your `Package.swift` file: